tx4x/orc/README.md

 Modify the created configuration at `~/.config/orcd/config` as desired (see the {@tutorial config}) and restart the container for the changes to take effect.
-Once the container has started, you can navigate in your browser to `http://127.0.0.1:9089` to access your node's dashboard!
+If you want to provide storage capacity to the network, be sure to set your desired allocation for `ShardStorageMaxAllocation`.

-If you did not disable `BridgeAuthenticationEnabled`, you will be asked to supply the credentials in your configuration file.
+Once the container has started, you can use use the guide for {@tutorial api} to interact with it!

 See the [`docker run` documentation](https://docs.docker.com/engine/reference/commandline/run/) for more information.
 If you prefer to install ORC manually, see the guide for